|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 In and around the small Nevada town of Bridger's Wells, in 1885

 Received only one Academy Award nomination - for Best Picture (a rarity among Best Picture nominees that usually received multiple nominations).
-Basically a somber morality-play set in the West, regarding vigilante justice.
+Basically a poignant, somber morality-play and western with social commentary regarding vigilante justice.
 The film was the inspiration for Sidney Lumet's courtroom drama 12 Angry Men (1957).

 The thought-provoking indictment of blood-thirsty mob rule in the noirish film (filmed on studio sound sets) starred Henry Fonda and Harry Morgan as drifters Gil Carter and Art Croft, who attempted - unsuccessfully - to prevent the lynching of three innocent men for alleged murder and cattle rustling.

 Famed for Fonda's letter-reading of the farewell words of rancher Donald Martin (Dana Andrews), one of the lynched victims - an epitaph to the dead man's wife.

 Set in Texas in the 1880s, mostly at the Spanish Bit cattle ranch

 Critically nicknamed "Lust in the Dust" by its detractors, although it still remains one of the top box-office westerns - in inflation-adjusted dollars.
 The ambitious scandalous production from David O. Selznick was a "Gone With The Wind"- type grand western.

 This lurid Technicolor western, directed by King Vidor (who quit and was one of eight directors and cinematographers), was a sprawling melodramatic saga of sexual longing that was forced to cut nine minutes of its content before widespread release.